Peaks and Passes of Nepal - Mera to the Rolwaling

-Day 23: Today we trek to Everest Basecamp following first the moraine to the tea houses of Gorak Shep, then the Khumbu Glacier itself all the way to the foot of the Khumbu Icefall.
+Day 21: Today we have the option to trek to Everest Basecamp, following first the moraine to the tea houses of Gorak Shep, then the Khumbu Glacier itself all the way to the foot of the Khumbu Icefall.
 Afterwards we return to Lobuche.
 Camp.

 Day 22: Turning away from the Everest trail we follow a less-used path which contours around the hillside and then climbs to the Yak pastures of Dzongla (4830m) below the stupendous face of Cholatse.
 Camp.